Marisa1988/AlphaFoldPC/README.md

-This is a repository of Alpha Fold tests.
+This is a repository that includes some preliminary tests done in AlphaFold2.